-This post is a self-guided tour of Beatles London sights as well as a list of guided tour options.
+So I've put together this post which includes a self-guided tour of Beatles London sights as well as a list of guided tour options.

-These sights are organized by neighborhood so that if you are exploring London one neighborhood at a time so that you can check out a few significant Beatles locales during your outing.
+I've organised the list by neighbourhood so that if you are exploring London one neighbourhood at a time, you can easily check out a few significant Beatles locales during your outing.

-This will take you about a half-day depending on how much time you’d like to spend at each location and mode of travel.
+If you decide to follow my list all in one go, this will take you about a half-day - depending on how much time you’d like to spend at each location and mode of travel.

 SOHO